Vivek Kaul

 But the markets (particularly the bond market) has bought only one part of the two-fold message from the Federal Reserve.
 The growth message clearly hasn’t gone through.
 The bond market has clearly come around to believe that the days of “easy money” will be soon coming to an end, as the Federal Reserve will stop its money printing operations.

 This will lead to interest rates going up.
 Interest rates and bond prices share an inverse relationship.
 As interest rates go up, bond prices fall.
 And in the expectation of the interest rates going up and bond prices falling, investors are selling out of bonds, and thus driving up interest rates.
+As The New York Times reports “A bond sell-off has been anticipated for years, given the long run of popularity that corporate and government bonds have enjoyed.
+But most strategists expected that investors would slowly transfer out of bonds, allowing interest rates to slowly drift up.”
+That has clearly not happened.

 In fact, Bernanke made it very clear that the Federal Reserve is only planning to slowdown and stop future money printing.
 It has absolutely no plans of withdrawing the money that it has already printed and put into the financial system.
+Or as Bernanke put it “akin to letting up a bit on the gas pedal.”
+“Putting on the monetary brakes would entail selling bonds out of the Fed’s portfolio, and that’s not happening any time soon,” Bernanke said.

 But the bond market is already taking into account the Federal Reserve pumping out the money that it has printed and put into the financial system, in the days to come.
 As and when that happens, interest rates will rise sharply.